 Babel plugin

-Unistyles 3.0 relies heavily on the Babel plugin, which helps convert your code in a way that allows binding the ShadowNode
+Unistyles 3.0 relies heavily on the Babel plugin, which helps convert your code in a way that allows binding the ShadowNode with Unistyle.
+Before reading this guide, make sure to check the Look under the hood guide.

 Let’s discuss the responsibilities of the Babel plugin: